Are These The Best New Shows Of 2018?

-Two autumn series have received a second season order — despite having never released a single episode to the public.
+Two fall series have received a second season order — despite having never released a single episode to the public.

 According to Deadline, Lifetime's stalker drama YOU, starring Gossip Girl's Penn Badgley, has received a second season order.
-The news, from the Television Critic's Association press tour, comes almost two months before the show is set to debut its first on Lifetime 9th September.
-In the UK rights have been purchased by Netflix with a release date still TBC.
+The news, from the Television Critic's Association press tour, comes almost two months before the show is set to debut its first on Lifetime September 9.

 The second season of the series, which is based on Caroline Kepnes' novel of the same name, will reportedly be based on the author's follow-up book.
 Hidden Bodies, the highly-anticipated sequel to YOU, follows Badgley's Joe after he has made the leap from New York City to Los Angeles.
 What happened to Beck, the NYC-based grad student whom Elizabeth Lail portrays on the series?
 Guess we'll have to tune in to the first season of YOU to find out.